-A series of six photos showing the launch of the Hugin AUV.
-A newly-developed AUV, owned and operated by C&C Technologies, was used to complete bathymetric surveys at four sites for this project Click image for larger view and image credit.
+A series of six photos showing the launch of the Hugin autonomous underwater vehicle (AUV).
+Owned and operated by C & C Technologies, Inc., this newly developed AUV was used to complete bathymetric surveys at four sites during the Expedition to the Deep Slope 2007.
+Click image for larger view and image credit.

 Closer and Closer to Fine